JPSieg/MeltR/README.md

 ![Isotherm example from data included in MeltR.
 Labels represent the well in a 96 well plate.](https://user-images.githubusercontent.com/63312483/165367119-ed4e15df-4c08-46d7-82c6-03b386f61395.svg)

+##### Figure 4: Fluorescence isotherm example from data included in MeltR.
+Labels represent the well in a 96 well plate.

 If you observe one or two obvious outliers in the data set, it is reasonable to remove them using the filter command.
 However, this data is excellent and needs no filtering.

 ```{r}